Benefits of early math experiences add up While literacy is often seen as a cornerstone to...

 PreK Math Shelf Report Card

-The image below shows a PreK student, Fredy Calderon's Spring Math Shelf Report Card.
+The image below shows a PreK student, Freddy Calderon's Spring Math Shelf Report Card.
 Fredy receives a rating from 1 to 3 on five key math areas.
-As you can see, Fredy met standards for Pre-Math Skills, Numbers to 10, Shapes & Spatial Relationships, and Measurement.
+Freddy meets standards for Pre-Math Skills, Numbers to 10, Shapes & Spatial Relationships, and Measurement.
 He is approaching standard in Operations.
-This means Fredy needs additional practice adding and subtracting within 6, comparing numbers, and learning combinations of numbers that make 10.
-Notice that on Fredy's Math Shelf Report Card, there are blue links to lessons under the Operations and Challenging Math Lessons sections.
-By clicking the lesson links, Fredy's parents can work with him on these math skills.
-Below are images from lessons Fredy's parents can teach him at home.
+Freddy needs some practice adding and subtracting, comparing numbers, and learning combinations of numbers that make 10.

 Kindergarten Math Shelf Report Card